IOTA-Ledger/blue-app-iota/README.md

 ## Contributing

 ### Donations
+This is a community project, done in our spare time for the betterment of the IOTA ecosystem and community.
-Would you like to donate to help the development team?
-Send some IOTA to the following address:
+Donating is not required, but is greatly appreciated.
+If you would like to donate please send some IOTA to the following address:
 ```
-ADLJXS9SKYQKMVQFXR9JDUUJHJWGDNWHQZMDGJFGZOX9BZEKDSXBSPZTTWEYPTNM9OZMYDQWZXFHRTXRCOITXAGCJZ
+TLCZOGKIARUQRBSJYSUTXVQYKPTOYOMQAUWUGBOCJJFQSXELFPEDF9LKDCUVKYDVGCJTCRANLOZJJKKNBEKVDHCJ9B
 ```
 ![IOTA Ledger Donation](resources/ledger_donation.png)

-Please know that the donations made to this address will be shared with everyone who contributes (the contributions has to be worth something, of course)
+Please know that the donations made to this address will be shared with everyone who meaningfully contributes to the project.

+Thanks!

 ### As a developer
 Would you like to contribute as a dev?
 Please check out our [Discord channel](https://discord.gg/U3qRjZj) to contact us!